Wilford Brimley, ‘Cocoon’ and ‘Natural’ actor, dies at 85

-LOS ANGELES (AP) — Wilford Brimley, who worked his way up from stunt performer to star of film such as “Cocoon” and “The Natural,” has died.
+LOS ANGELES (AP) — Wilford Brimley, who worked his way up from movie stunt rider to an indelible character actor who brought gruff charm, and sometimes menace, to a range of films that included “Cocoon,” “The Natural” and “The Firm,” has died.
 He was 85.

 Brimley’s manager Lynda Bensky said the actor died Saturday morning in a Utah hospital.
 He was on dialysis and had several medical ailments, she said.